-We're a small business run by two best friends with a dream.
+We're a small family business run by two best friends with a dream.
 We love what we do, and our favorite part is being able to help people believe in something fun and outrageous, even just for a moment.
 So let yourself believe!
 We've learned so much and can't wait to see what's next for us.
 Help support our endeavors and we'll continue to provide the one-of-a-kind costumes you know and love!

 Are any of the costumes in your galleries for sale?
 How much was x item in your gallery?